Can you believe summer break is over and back to school season is in full force?

 To get ready for this school year I de-cluttered anything old or broken, replenished our supplies and rearranged things to make them more accessible for my 1st and 6th grader.

-2. DESIGNATE A LOCATION TO DISPLAY YOUR CHILD’S ARTWORK AND POST PROGRESS REPORTS AND TEACHER COMMUNICATION.
+2. DESIGNATE A LOCATION TO DISPLAY YOUR CHILD’S ARTWORK AND POST TEACHER COMMUNICATION.

 Celebrate your child’s creativity by adding a place where they can display it.